The Howling (film): Production

 The Howling was also notable for its special effects, which were state-of-the-art at the time.
 The transformation scenes were created by Rob Bottin, who had also worked with Dante on Piranha.
 Rick Baker was the original effects artist for the film, but left the production to work on An American Werewolf in London, which released the same year as The Howling, handing over the effects work to Bottin.
 Bottin's most celebrated effect was the on-screen transformation of Eddie Quist, which involved air bladders under latex facial applications to give the illusion of transformation.
 Variety claimed that The Howlings biggest flaw is that the impact of this initial transformation is never topped during the film's climax.
 The film also features stop-motion animation by David W. Allen, and puppetry intended to give the werewolves an even more non-human look.
 Allen produced three full stop-motion animated sequences for use in the film to be inter cut with scenes using the original rod puppet werewolf model.
 Following a preview screening, it was decided that Allen's stop-motion sequences didn't mesh with the full size suit that had replaced the rod puppet and only one shot of Allen's animation made it into the final film.

 Due to their work in The Howling, Dante and producer Michael Finnell received the opportunity to make the film Gremlins (1984) for Steven Spielberg.
 That film references The Howling with a smiley face image on a refrigerator door.
 Eddie Quist leaves yellow smiley face stickers as his calling card in several places throughout The Howling.
 Also, Jim McKrell's character as news reporter Lew Landers appears in both The Howling and Gremlins.

 Music

 Pino Donaggio composed the score, which featured classic orchestral horror melodies with minimal synth sounds.
 Waxwork Records released the full soundtrack on a double LP in 2017.
 The album art was done by Francesco Francavilla.

 Finance

 International Film Investors (IFI) agreed to provide 50% of the finance.
 Goldcrest Films had a partnership with IFI.
 They ended up providing £145,000 to the budget of The Howling and receiving £396,000, making a profit of £251,000.

 Release

 The film opened on March 13, 1981, in 170 theatres in New York City, Philadelphia and the Washington D.C.—Baltimore area.

+Home media

+The Howling was released on DVD by MGM Home Entertainment in 2001, with a special edition release following on August 26, 2003.

+Shout!
+Factory re-released The Howling on DVD and Blu-ray on June 18, 2013, through their Scream Factory imprint.
+Scream Factory reissued the film in 4K UHD Blu-ray on February 15, 2022.